• home

 • Migdol Tower: a rare fortified entrance structure inspired by Syrian military architecture, giving the temple a fortress-like appearance unlike most others in Egypt

-• Location: Edfu (on the standard Nile Cruise route)
+• Location: Edfu (on the standard Nile Cruise route and Nour El Nil)

-• When to visit: early morning or late afternoon to avoid the 8-11am cruise crowds
+• When to visit: early morning or afternoon to avoid the 8-11am cruise crowds

 • What makes it special: Egypt’s most complete and best-preserved temple complex

-Built during the Ptolemaic period (237–57 BCE) and dedicated to Horus, the falcon-headed god of kingship and protection, it offers a near-perfect example of how Egyptian temples were designed and used in antiquity, from the monumental entrance pylon and open courtyard to the progressively darker inner halls leading to the sanctuary, where only priests were permitted to enter.
+Built during the Ptolemaic period (237–57 BCE) and dedicated to Horus, the falcon-headed god of kingship and protection, it offers a near-perfect example of a Egyptian temple design, from the monumental entrance pylons and open courtyard to the progressively darker inner halls leading to the sanctuary, where only priests were permitted to enter.

 Edfu Temple in Luxor, Egypt